ajsaule/erineagloria/README.md

-# Oh, hello there!
+# Hello, World!

 Hi, and Welcome to my Github!
-I'm Erinea, an emerging Software Developer and an aspiring Full Stack Developer.
+I'm Erinea, an emerging Software Developer.
 I have one year's experience in coding and I am also a graduate of General Assembly's Software Engineering Immersive course.

 I'm currently seeking opportunities in front-end development in Melbourne.